 The day finished off with drinks and canapes at the Bread Street Kitchen where we got to discuss the day’s events and swap stories whilst eating good food and drinking!
 Perfect and thanks to Microsystems, Tikit and Workshare for providing this!
 Everyone enjoyed themselves – here’s just a couple of things people said to me.

 “Another fantastic event with some interesting and varied topics, overall a great opportunity to network and link-up with like-minded people.”

 Yvette de Hoop (Forsters)

 “I can relate to Sarah Chipping’s story about how she contacted the ILTA forum and sought advice as to the issue of whether to roll back or not to roll back.
 I have sought feedback myself on ILTA albeit on simpler queries but having garnered knowledge and recommendation from the members, it has provided me with not only answers but confidence to then advise my colleagues and managers to make informed choices.

 And Clare Waller – on fine and friendly form as always –instantly makes everyone feel welcome and sets the atmosphere to relaxed yet structured.
 Even as Madam Timekeeper, her handling of the speakers kept the day on course.
 Also important, Clare also knows when to end the day!
 Cheers Clare”

-Julie McCarthy is a Lead Trainer at Tikit with over 20 years’ experience working in a variety of sectors ranging from legal, wealth management and media.
+Julie McCarthy is a Lead Consultant at Tikit with over 20 years’ experience working in a variety of sectors ranging from legal, wealth management and media.
 In her previous role she was a training manager for over 5 years and is proficient in promoting and delivering training solutions designed to support the business plan.
 Julie is passionate about creating an interactive and enjoyable environment that supports learning.